Mission Statement

 - HIGH STANDARDS FOR STUDENT ACHIEVEMENT -

-- STAFF DEVELOPMENT -
+- PROFESSIONAL DEVELOPMENT -

-- SHARED SERVICES -
+- PROGRAMS AND SERVICES -

-- COST EFFECTIVENESS, QUALITY MANAGEMENT, AND OPERATIONAL EFFICIENCY -
+- COST EFFECTIVENESS, QUALITY MANAGEMENT, AND OPERATIONAL EFFICIENCY-

-Eastern Suffolk BOCES will operate with optimum efficiency consistent with the delivery of high-quality, cost-effective programs and services, will utilize best management practices, and will actively seek new funding sources to aid in accomplishing its goals.
+Eastern Suffolk BOCES will operate with optimum efficiency consistent with the delivery of high-quality, cost-effective services, will utilize best management practices, and will actively seek new funding sources to aid in accomplishing its goals.

 - TECHNOLOGY -